Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 The thing is, loading a huge JS bundle takes a lot of server resources and if all your server resources are used for loading the file, it won’t be able to fulfill other requests.
 As a result, your whole website is put on hold until the file loads.

-CSS and JavaScript files are not loading fast enough
+JS files are not loading fast enough

 The faster a browser can load page resources, the better experience users get, and if the files are loading slowly, users have to wait for a while to have the page rendered in their browser.

-CSS and JavaScript with 3XX status
+JavaScript with 3XX status

 Caching is not enabled